 The stumbling block for most proxies in the past was that they couldn't scale with the internet.
 The internet grows in ways that proxy hardware manufacturers can't prepare for—massive streaming video feeds, video conferencing, Voice over IP, and so on.
 With other proxies, all of that traffic needed to be proxied and all of it needed to be scanned, which slows down traffic at the gateway proxy, and devices outside of the gateway are not protected.

 The intelligent proxy has some big advantages that make it not just more secure, but faster, too:

-- Umbrella's predictive intelligence allows it to determine what gets proxied, and thus not all traffic is proxied.
-Some domains Umbrella knows are bad; those are stopped right away by Umbrella's DNS service.
+- Umbrella's predictive intelligence allows it to determine what gets proxied; thus, not all traffic is proxied.
+Some domains Umbrella knows are bad and these are stopped immediately by Umbrella's DNS service.
 Other domains Umbrella knows are going to always be good; these are always allowed by Umbrella's DNS service and are never proxied.
-For those domains that are on the grey list, Umbrella proxies HTTP and HTTPS traffic to and from the device to protect you from accessing malicious files.
+For those domains that are on Umbrella's grey list, Umbrella proxies HTTP and HTTPS traffic to and from the device to protect you from accessing malicious files.

 The 'greylist' of risky domains is comprised of domains that host both malicious and safe content—we consider these “risky” domains.
 These sites often allow users to upload and share content—making them difficult to police, even for site administrators.

 There's no reason to proxy requests to domains that are already known to be safe or bad.
 Umbrella’s intelligent proxy only routes the requests for risky domains for deeper inspection.

 Note: Umbrella does not proxy traffic on non-standard ports for web traffic.